dd9jn/rfc4880bis/crypto-refresh.md

 After all this has been hashed in a single hash context, the resulting hash field is used in the signature algorithm and its first two octets are placed in the Signature packet, as described in {{version-four-and-six-sig}}.

 For worked examples of the data hashed during a signature, see {{sig-hashed-data-example}}.

+#### Notes About Signature Computation {#sig-computation-notes}

+The data actually hashed by OpenPGP varies depending on signature version, in order to ensure that a signature made using one version cannot be repurposed as a signature with a different version over subtly different data.
+The hashed data streams differ based on their trailer, most critically in the fifth and sixth octets from the end of the stream.
+In particular:

+- A v3 signature uses the fifth octet from the end to store its signature type.
+  This MUST NOT be signature type `0xff`.
+- All signature versions later than v3 always use a literal `0xff` in the fifth octet from the end.
+  For these later signature versions, the sixth octet from the end (the octet before the `0xff`) stores the signature version number.

 #### Subpacket Hints